-In order to increase student engagement, Vernon College will transform curriculum and instruction, provide innovative professional development opportunities, and create a technology-rich environment for instructional and student support services.
+Vernon College will improve student learning by increasing engagement.
+In order to improve student learning by increasing engagement, Vernon College will transform curriculum and instruction, provide innovative professional development opportunities, and create a technology-rich environment for instructional and student support services.